 - When you're peeling the outer leaves off in the boiling water, they should come right off.
 If they start to rip and feel stuck, let it sit in the boiling water for an additional minute or two.
 This will soften the layers a little more and make it easier to remove them without tearing.

-- Put tomato sauce on the bottom of the dish so the rolls won't stick while baking.
+- Put tomato sauce on the bottom of the dish so the rolls won't stick while they're baking.

 - Cover the vegan cabbage rolls with parchment paper or foil while they're baking so they won't dry out.